azikerkinov07-cell/PyLoader/README.md

 - Browse official Python releases from **3.5** to **3.14**
 - Direct links to the official Python download pages
-- Clean and modern dark interface
+- Modern dark interface
 - Responsive design for desktop and mobile devices
-- Fast and lightweight (single HTML file)
+- Fast and lightweight static website
 - No installation required

 ---